 “When our restaurants needed help with transportation so they could fill job openings, I turned to Rep. Gordon for help” said Burlington Chamber of Commerce President Rick Parker.
 “He came to our meetings and got to work advocating for funding for employee shuttles.
 His legislation will make life easier for working people, but he consults with small businesses to make sure it does not overburden our employers.
 His approach is fair and data driven.
 We appreciate his reliability.”

-Ken steered Burlington’s and Bedford’s requests for additional liquor licenses through the legislature, overcoming opposition in each case from House leadership by drafting language that satisfied all parties.
-The new licenses helped Burlington welcome several new restaurants in the past four years and will help Bedford offer new restaurant choices to its residents.
+Three times, at the instruction of their respective Town Meeting, Ken steered Burlington’s and Bedford’s requests for additional liquor licenses through the legislature, overcoming opposition in each case by drafting language that satisfied all parties, or convincing them to support Town Meeting’s intent.
+The new licenses helped Burlington welcome several new restaurants in the past six years and will help Bedford offer new restaurant choices to its residents.

 Ken won increased state aid and school funding for Burlington, Bedford and Wilmington.